As a mandolinist and lutenist, as well as a conductor, Alon Sariel is at home in the fields of both

 Divan (Daniel Barenboim).

-As a soloist and member of different ensembles, Alon Sariel toured throughout Europe, the USA and Mexico, the Middle- and Far-East.
-He has given master classes at
+As a soloist and member of different ensembles, Alon Sariel toured throughout Europe, the USA and Mexico, South Africa, and the Middle- and Far-East.
+He has given

-universities such as Trinity College of Music (London), Lilla Akademien (Stockholm) and the conservatories of Kazan (Russia) and the Celaya (Mexico).
-Alon Sariel's playing was transmitted via
+master classes at universities such as Trinity College of Music (London), Lilla Akademien (Stockholm) and the conservatories of Kazan (Russia) and the Celaya (Mexico).
+Alon Sariel's playing was

 Currently residing in Hanover, where he is musical director of the international Baroque orchestra Concerto-Foscari and founding member of PRISMA, with whom he was awarded the first prize at the International Biber Competition in Austria 2015.
 Recent